-As a B2B founder, you’ve probably heard that phrase before — fun fact, the phrase originates from the 1989 movie ‘Field of Dreams.’
+As a B2B founder, you’ve probably heard that phrase or its variations:

 “Oh, just focus your efforts on building the best product out there and the customers will come.”
 Or “Keep adding features to your SaaS product, that’s what brings the customers in.”

-Here at VEC, we’ve had founders say these things to us:
+Here at VEC, we’ve had founders say to us:

 Now, you might be wondering…